haampie/appimage_runtime/README.md

 - libfuse is LGPL licensed
 - runtime.c is from AppImageKit and libappimage, which is licensed MIT

-I still have to figure out whether or not statically linking to libfuse is a good idea or not.
+I still have to figure out whether or not statically linking to libfuse is a good idea or not in terms of licensing, as well as the implications of dual licensing of zstd.